 You may think, why would we want to annoy search engines with this near duplicative content when we can canonicalize these pages to point to the model page as the representative page?

 We moved in this direction but still, the anxiety on whether these pages could succeed made us move to canonically tag each respective model page.

 Suppose you canonically tag to the parent model page.
 Even if you show the content importance/hierarchy to search engines, they may still rank the canonicalized page if the search is relatively specific.

 So, what did we see?

-Monthly traffic to all these pages together grew 5x.
-Since September, when we revised the canonical tags, there is now 5x monthly organic traffic to this area of the site with 754 pages driving organic traffic compared to the 154 recognized in the early Fall.
+Since September of this year, when we revised the canonical tags, there is now 5x monthly organic traffic to this site area, with 754 pages driving organic traffic compared to the 154 recognized earlier in the previous year.

 Don’t Make These Canonicalization Mistakes